This is me, Queen of Girl and Duck, the most supportive resource for children’s book creators in THE UNIVERSE. #TheQueenHasSpoken

 Remember: If you’re on my mailing list you’ll automatically be updated on all our news, including Duck Pond memberships.

-PS Want to check out what books I’ve written?
-CLICK HERE!
+PS Want to check out the books I’ve written?
+CLICK HERE to visit the Jen Storer Author website.